Where are they now? Rashford’s team-mates from his last Man Utd U21 game

 Full-back Joe Riley made his first United start on Rashford’s debut, the 5-1 rout of Midtjylland.

 That’s where the parallels end.
-Riley has been at League Two Bradford City since 2018, but the club have prepared him for release at the end of this month.
+Riley has been at League Two Bradford City since 2018, but the club released him last summer.
+Their loss appears to be Carlisle United’s gain, however, as he now features regularly in midfield for the promotion-chasing side.

 Devonte Redmond (CM)